 When the spirit answered, "All are here if you learn the truth.
-The truth is in this room," my initial skepticism of the legitimacy of the channeling process came to an end.
+The truth is in this room," my initial skepticism of the channeling process came to an end.

 I inquired, "Are we following the right path?"

 The spirit answered, "Many have trained.
-Few will develop the gift given by..."
+Few will develop

+the gift given by..."
 The planchette stopped moving.